Advancing Aerospace Christchurch Report

 The purpose of the report is to present a validated strategy to address the question; how can Christchurch create a competitive advantage in the highly advanced and sophisticated global aerospace sector, and to achieve its vision to be a New Zealand Aerospace Hub by 2025.

 A tailored approach to research was undertaken, including a facilitated stakeholder workshop with a focus on testbed capability requirements, opportunities and challenges for the advancement of Christchurch and New Zealand.
 For the purposes of market validation, access, sector organisation and global recruitment, this report draws heavily on the insights and contributions derived from more than 50 interviews – conducted across national and international industry, academia and government organisations.
 Additionally, a survey to ascertain the needs of existing industry was carried out.
 These findings will assist in the design of the MVP testbed, the identification of success barriers and the probable outcome if aerospace pioneers are not supported by the region and government.
 Central to the work undertaken was to reflect the views of industry, and present the opportunity and recommended pathway for Christchurch to participate fully in the global landscape.

-This report is intended to validate and extend the work presented by Deloitte in late 2019, and is positioned as follows:
+This report is intended to validate and extend the Christchurch Aerospace Sector Plan presented by Deloitte in late 2019, and is positioned as follows:

 Organising for Competitiveness – Commercial Aerospace Cluster

 A strong theme emerged from the research regarding the lack of cohesion, organisation and strategic direction, particularly for the New Zealand sector.
 Using the examples provided from a global sector benchmarking analysis and case studies featuring Luxembourg and Belgium, the report recommends that a national and regional industry-based cluster/s are established, with the purpose of laying foundations to create long-term sustainable competitiveness.